§ 1301 Functions.

 § 1319 Appointment and duties of additional Board members and referees.

-(b) The County Council may by ordinance authorize appointment of referees to hear appeals of property assessments.
-The general manager of the Department of Land Use shall appoint, with the advice and consent of the County Council, such referees as are authorized by ordinance.
-Referees appointed hereunder shall be members of the Bar of the State.
+(b) The County Council may, by ordinance, authorize appointment of referees to hear appeals of property assessments.
+The general manager of the Department of Finance shall appoint, with the advice and consent of the County Council, such referees as are authorized by ordinance.
+Referees appointed under this section must be members of the Bar of the State.

 (c) Appeals may be heard by panels of 3 or more members of the Board or by the referees individually when the referees are so authorized pursuant to subsection (b) of this section.
 The panel or the referee shall submit a recommendation to the Board which shall determine whether the assessment is correct based upon the record of the appeal hearing and the recommendation of the panel or the referee.

-(d) Referees shall be paid as provided by the County Council.
+(d) Referees must be paid as provided by the County Council.

 § 1320 Judicial review.

 Nothing in this chapter shall be construed as limiting the right of a property owner or County to appeal to the courts in connection with the assessment of property for taxation as provided by law.

 § 1321 General provisions relating to assessment.